 Some parting advice

 House flipping requires a steep initial investment and it's riskier if you're relying on loans.
 It's not uncommon for even simple rehab jobs to go over budget, or for properties to take longer than expected to sell.
-But, if you find a hidden value right from the get-go, you’ll still be in a good position even if things start to go off the rails.
+But, if you can find hidden value right from the get-go, you’ll be in a good position even if things start to go off the rails.

 Begin with bank auctions.
 Often, auctions of smaller homes in less-desirable parts of town are a good value.
 They're sold at a deep discount and can be resold at a discount (for a profit)—especially in areas that are up-and-coming or gentrifying.
 Once you've figured out the process and have some real money to work with, you can jump in with both feet.